-The Kenya National TSO shall follow the procedure as described in the ISBC Chapter 15 for directing frequency control and power balance.
+The SO shall follow the procedure as described in the ISBC Chapter 15 for directing frequency control and power balance.

-The Kenya National TSO shall be responsible for the provision of all short-term reliability services for the KNTS.
+The SOshall be responsible for the provision of all short-term reliability services for the KNTS.
 These include restoration, the balancing of supply and demand, as well as the provision of quality voltages and the management of the real-time technical risk.

-The Kenya National TSO shall certify providers of Ancillary Services and keep a register of all certified providers.
+The SO and Authority shall certify providers of Ancillary Services and keep a register of all certified providers.

-The Kenya National TSO shall determine reliability targets for the purposes of acquiring Ancillary Services in consultation with relevant Users.
+The SOshall determine reliability targets for the purposes of acquiring Ancillary Services in consultation with relevant Users.

-The Kenya National TSO shall be responsible for procuring the required Ancillary Services as appropriate, in accordance with the licence and market rule.
-The Kenya National TSO shall state opportunities for the provision of Ancillary Services as identified.
+The SO shall be responsible for optimal scheduling and dispatch of Ancillary Services as appropriate, in accordance with the licence and market rules.
+The SO shall state opportunities for the provision of Ancillary Services as identified.

-The various Ancillary Services that can be used by the Kenya National TSO are described below:
+The various Ancillary Services that can be used by the SO are described below:

-- a.
-Reserves as defined in Section 16.1 of this chapter - b.
-Black Start and unit islanding - c.
-Reactive Power supply and voltage control from units
+(a) Reserves as defined in Section 16.1 of this chapter

+- (b) Black Start and unit islanding - (c) Reactive Power supply and voltage control from units